AxelUser/blog/content/posts/002-callermembername-attribute-for-logging/index.md

 ```

 And if you aware of `INotifyPropertyChanged`, you can implement `PropertyChanged`
-event invocator without any hassle, like always passing name of property that was changed:
+event invocator without any hassle, like always passing name of a property, that was changed:
 ```csharp
 public class ViewModel: INotifyPropertyChanged
 {